mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Exceptions.md

 }
 ```

-This does something subtly different from what `JS_ReportError` does.
+This does something subtly different from what `JS_ReportErrorUTF8` and
+similar functions do.

-Most errors, including those raised by `JS_ReportError`, are represented
+Most errors, including those raised by `JS_ReportErrorUTF8`, are
+represented
 as JavaScript exceptions and thus interact with the JavaScript
 exception-handling language features, `try`, `catch`, and `finally`.
 However, in some cases we do not want scripts to be able to `catch` an